Learn About Medical Liens and What They Mean for Your Case

 The lien resolution process is complicated and can take months or years.
 Institutions like Medicare require communication via hard copy, and negotiations often go back and forth several times.
 Private insurance companies often conduct lien resolution more quickly, but under federal and state regulations, claims from public health insurance programs like Medicare and Medicaid must be resolved first.

-As a result of regulatory rollbacks and the backlog in processing caused by the Covid-19 pandemic, the process timeline has increased significantly in the last several years.
-Prior to 2020, the average resolution time for the lien process in mass tort cases was four to six months.
-As a result of recent changes, mass tort lien negotiation now typically takes a year or longer to resolve.
-The process for single event personal injury cases can proceed more quickly, with lien negotiations typically taking between a few weeks and a few months.
+As a result of regulatory rollbacks and the backlog in processing caused by the COVID-19 pandemic, the process timeline has increased significantly in the last several years.
+Before 2020, the average resolution time for the lien process in mass tort cases was four to six months.
+As a result of recent changes, mass tort lien negotiation typically takes a year or longer to resolve.
+The process for single-event personal injury cases can proceed more quickly, with lien negotiations typically taking between a few weeks and a few months.

-This time-consuming negotiation can be frustrating as a plaintiff—especially since the settlement money seems as though it has already been awarded and is now being withheld by attorneys and insurance providers.
+This time-consuming negotiation can be frustrating as a plaintiff—especially since the settlement money seems to have already been awarded and is now being withheld by attorneys and insurance providers.
 Although this is not the case, it’s upsetting nonetheless.
-Unfortunately, lien agreement resolution is mandated by law for programs like Medicare and Medicaid and is often written into private insurance policy.
-Insurance companies also control negotiation deadlines, so your attorneys have little or no control over how long it takes.
+Unfortunately, lien agreement resolution is mandated by law for programs like Medicare and Medicaid and is often written into private insurance policies.
+Insurance companies also control negotiation deadlines, so your attorneys have little control over how long it takes.

-If you are awarded a settlement in a personal injury claim, your lawyer will work with you to keep you up to date on the status of your lien resolution.
+If you are awarded a settlement in a personal injury claim, your lawyer will work with you to update you on the status of your lien resolution.
 Lien resolution does not impact attorneys’ fees, and so attorney negotiations in this process occur solely for the client’s benefit.
 The team at Wallace Miller is committed to providing you with compensation as quickly and efficiently as possible and maximizing your total compensation amount.
-We will do everything we can to ensure that your case is progressing in the system.
+We will do everything we can to ensure your case progresses in the system.

-Why do I have to pay my health insurance company from my personal injury settlement?
+Why must I pay my health insurance company for my personal injury settlement?

-It can feel unfair that insurance providers are able to “double dip” by charging premiums for health insurance and then filing liens on future compensation.
-Some states have begun to pass legislation to limit the ways in which insurance companies can file liens, or at least streamline the negotiation so that plaintiffs are not waiting years to receive their settlement money.
-However, because liens are permitted by federal law, all law firms must go through the resolution process in order to make sure no liens are owed.
+It can feel unfair that insurance providers can “double dip” by charging premiums for health insurance and then filing liens on future compensation.
+Some states have begun to pass legislation to limit how insurance companies can file liens or at least streamline the negotiation so that plaintiffs do not wait years to receive their settlement money.
+However, because liens are permitted by federal law, all law firms must go through the resolution process to make sure no liens are owed.

 Overview of lien resolution